kitian616/jekyll-TeXt-theme/case-study.md

 1. The Monitoring Service would send a request to the Listening Service notifying it that there were new modified jobs (but would not include the management data itself)
-2. The server would trigger the `sundial update` script to request those job modifications from the Monitoring Service
+2. The Listening Service would trigger the `sundial update` script to request those job modifications from the Monitoring Service

 While more complex, this decoupling isolates the notification of new job modifications from the actual job modifications.
 Management data is transmitted only as a response to a request to the monitoring services API.